SrGrace/Contextual-Compression/README.md

 # Contextual-Compression
-Contextual compression for RAG based applications.
+Contextual compression for RAG-based applications.

 ### Steps to install and run: